codegreencreative/laravel-samlidp/readme.md

 Codegreencreative\Idp\SamlidpServiceProvider::class
 ```

+### Middleware

+We will need to update the middleware for guests guard in

 ## Blade directive

 `@samlidpfields` will provide you with the hidden input fields supplied by your Service Provider.
 Place the directive in your blade file where your login form is located and right after the `<form>` tag.